Last date modified: 2026-Jan-23

 - Select the desired summary from the list.

-Clearing a Transcripts Summary
+Clearing a Transcript Summary

 - Navigate to the Documents tab.